ARM-software/psa-api/doc/crypto/api/ops/ka.rst

 Key agreement
 =============

-Three functions are provided for a Diffie-Hellman-style key agreement where each party combines its own private key with the peer’s public key:
+Three functions are provided for a Diffie-Hellman-style key agreement where each party combines its own private key with the peer’s public key, to produce a shared secret value:

 *   A call to `psa_key_agreement()` will compute the shared secret and store the result in a new derivation key.